SolaceLabs/solace-tools-typescript/docs/source/ep-async-api-importer/examples-content/example-2.rst

 .. note::

-  The importer checks if assets (events, schemas, enums), e.g. ExistingEvent_1 or ExistingEvent_2, in other application domains than the assets application domain have been modified and will raise an error if so.
+  By default, the importer checks if assets (events, schemas, enums), e.g. ExistingEvent_1 or ExistingEvent_2, in other application domains than the assets application domain have been modified and will raise an error if so.

+  You can control this policy using the environment variable `CLI_ASSETS_APPLICATION_DOMAIN_ENFORCEMENT_POLICY` (run `ep-async-api-importer -h for more details`).

+  For example, to switch this policy off:

+    `export CLI_ASSETS_APPLICATION_DOMAIN_ENFORCEMENT_POLICY=off`

 .. note::